Your Guide To Finding The Best Rain Jackets In Australia

 Pockets: Two waist pockets

-• The front zip is protected by a stormflap that has a velcro closing
+• The front zip is protected by a stormflap and a hook-and-loop closure

 Positives